 Temperature Low In 12.9°C /55.2°F

-Like most cities Brasilia possess it's own good and bad points. it is wise to maintain your wits about you and you will remain safe and have a fantastic trip to this wonderful Brazilian location.
-Try and make you’re read your guide book brief to understand the city geography, don't alert people to the fact you are unfamiliar wit h the city by carrying an expensive camera around your neck and don't carry valuables or excessive amounts of cash on your person.
-Stick to well populated areas after dark and if you loose your way, hail a cab.
-Just because you are on vacation, don't switch off completely.
+Like any city Brasilia possess it's own good and bad points. it is good to be mindful and you and your family with main safe and have great memories of this fantastic Brazilian city.
+Try and make sure you’re read your guide book to understand the city geography, try not to make it obvious you are a visitor to the city by carrying an expensive camera around your neck and don't wear expensive jewellery and excessive cash on your person.
+Stick to well populated areas after dark and if you do get lost, stay calm and visit a shop to consult your guide book or map.
+Just because you might be on holiday, don't switch off.
 Stay street wise and you will have a great trip to Brasilia.
-As a rule Brazil is a very safe country with warm and friendly residents.
-A bit of research goes a long way and if you have a picture in your mind of the city you can understand it better.
+On the whole Brazil is a very safe country with warm and friendly residents.
+Conducting some basic research is very valuable and if you have a picture in your mind of the city you can understand it better.